(Updated on 26th May 2025)

 #1 Data misuse and lack of consent

 The 2023 Pew Research Center survey found that 72% of Americans are concerned about how companies collect and use their personal data.
+Another study found that 70% of Europeans are also concerned about how their data is used.

-It's like someone secretly taking notes about your life—where you shop, what you like, your online searches—and using it to make a profile about you.
+It's like someone is secretly taking notes about your life—where you shop, what you like, your online searches—and using it to make a profile about you.
 This is not just a breach of trust but a significant privacy invasion.
 People should have the right to know and choose what information about them is being collected.

 #2 Enhanced surveillance capabilities

 By 2025, the global facial recognition market is projected to reach $9.8 billion.
+This AI recognition software is used to mark and track in ways a human security officer never could.

 #3 Profiling and discrimination

-Here's a bitter truth – AI can be biased.
+Here's a bitter truth—AI can be biased.
 When AI systems are fed data that reflects societal biases, they can inadvertently perpetuate discrimination.
 This could manifest in various ways, like job recruitment AI favoring a particular gender or race, or credit scoring algorithms unfairly biasing against certain socioeconomic groups.

 #4 Opacity and lack of control